 Device

-GSME, ESME, a GPF, a CHF, a Type 1 Device or a Type 2 Device.
+GSME, ESME, SAPC, a GPF, a CHF, a Type 1 Device or a Type 2 Device.

 Device Commissioning Alert

 An Alert sent by a Device as part of the process of bringing that Device into operation.

 Digital Signature

 The information appended to a message which is created using the sender’s Private Key, can be verified using the Public Key contained in the sender’s Certificate and provides the receiver with assurance that the sender is who they claim to be, the message is as sent by the sender and that the sender sent the message.